SumitMalodiya/CSS-Projects/README.md

 understanding and implementing modern web design practices.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/web-page-design/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/web-page-design/).